 For more information about Faith Partners call (405) 609-1045 or email firstname.lastname@example.org.

 Many of us know how much suffering is caused by an addiction.
 People can feel trapped and don’t know where to turn – or they feel too ashamed to ask for help.
 That’s where Faith Partners steps in.
 You can help as a volunteer.
 You can help someone break free from the paralyzing grip of addiction.
-Come see what Faith Partners is all about.
-Caring members from all campuses are invited to Faith Partners’ first monthly meeting on Thursday, July 19, at 6 p.m. at the Edmond Campus.
-New and returning volunteers will discuss strategies to help those in our family of faith who are struggling with addiction.
-Simply show up, or contact Beth Armstrong for details at (405) 609-1045.
-You can also email firstname.lastname@example.org for more information.
+Our next meeting will be held on February 28 at 5:30 p.m. at the St. Luke’s Edmond Campus.